United States Regiments & Batteries > Ohio > 5th Ohio Infantry Regiment

 Battle of Port Republic

 The battle started out well for the 5th Ohio, which made a series of charges which captured a Confederate artillery piece.
 But the Union line was overwhelmed.
 The regiment was ordered to act as rear guard to cover the retreat of the army.
-The regiment lost 244 casualties, of whom 185 were captured covering the retreat.
+The regiment lost 244 casualties, of whom 185 were captured while covering the retreat.
 The colors were saved by the Color Corporals Brinkman and Shaw, who wrapped the flags around their bodies and swam across the Shenandoah River to reach General Fremont’s army.
 Lieutenant Kirkup was taken prisoner but escaped and in turn captured two Confederates as he made his way to safety.

 June 10 The retreat halted near Luray.